 - Allow our flight crew, ground operations, customer service and other relevant SAS personnel to identify your membership level in order to provide you with associated benefits on-board and on-ground.
 We want to e.g. reward loyal members by directing/ automatizing the seat selection process towards your preferred seat.

-- Analyse to what extent our members of different membership levels actually make use of their associated benefits.
+- Analyze to what extent our members of different membership levels actually make use of their associated benefits.
 For instance, understand when and under which circumstances our lounge is of interest to you to optimize our members’ lounge visits.

 Getting to know you and personalizing our communications, service and offers:

-- Compile statistical data on needs, preferences, purchase behavior and purchasing power in the purchase of our and our business partners’ products and services, and analyse and apply this data to streamline and personalize the offers and services we provide to our members on an individual level.
+- Compile statistical data on needs, preferences, purchase behavior and purchasing power in the purchase of our and our business partners’ products and services, and analyze and apply this data to streamline and personalize the offers and services we provide to our members on an individual level.

 - Create value in the EuroBonus program and understand your preferences, needs and (online) behavior and profile you as a basis for creating personalized offers and services.
 By using predictive models and scorings, we try to understand which members tend to appreciate what products and services and to thereafter highlight relevant products and services to those members.

 - Examine and generalize needs, preferences, purchasing behavior and purchasing power to understand customers behavior and segments.
-For instance, we analyse what other customers tend to buy depending on different attributes (e.g. when they booked their trip, where they are going, how long they are away) and try to predict which products or services you may be interested in purchasing based on other customers’ behavior.
-These models and analyses are sometimes performed on our behalf by service providers contracted by us.
+For instance, we analyze what other customers tend to buy depending on different attributes (e.g. when they booked their trip, where they are going, how long they are away) and try to predict which products or services you may be interested in purchasing based on other customers’ behavior.
+These models and analyzes are sometimes performed on our behalf by service providers contracted by us.

 - Improve our ability to give better personalized service at our customer care department.
 For instance, data on recent flight irregularities that you have experienced allows us to anticipate what your phone call to customer care may be about and find a solution or award compensation.

-- Follow up on paid media campaigns, such as information on impressions, clicks and conversion rates, to analyse and create platforms for communication.
+- Follow up on paid media campaigns, such as information on impressions, clicks and conversion rates, to analyze and create platforms for communication.
 We monitor our campaigns both on an aggregated and on an individual level (provided that cookies are accepted) and obtain personal data from a range of sources, e.g. Facebook and Google.

 Cookies and online behavior: